nathanwomack/30DaysOfSass/README.md

 .triangle {display:block; @include triangle(100px,'up',#333)}
 ```

-## 6. Extras - during setup, we did some repeating.
+## 6. Extras
+During setup, we did some repeating.
 How could you use Sass to avoid repetition in your scss file and extra classes in your html?  hint: what can you do with .ir?